hhvm/user-documentation/README.md

 ## Follow Along

 Follow along with our progress.
-We are initially not going to respond to issues, etc. until we get a good foundation established.
-But then we will start opening things up to have the world contribute.
+We have made this repo open from the start and you will see everything that happens from our very first commit.

-That said, if you see anything egregious, ping us at #hhvm-dev on Freenode IRC or [hhvm.dev on Facebook](https://www.facebook.com/groups/hhvm.dev/)
+If you see anything egregious, you can [file an issue](https://github.com/hhvm/user-documentation/issues/new) or ping us at #hhvm-dev on Freenode IRC or [hhvm.dev on Facebook](https://www.facebook.com/groups/hhvm.dev/)

+## Contribute

+If you would like to contribute content, checkout the [contributing information](CONTRIBUTING.md)

 ## Composer Dependencies